simonesilvestroni/m2m-website/_posts/2019-11-20-skinny-kid-song-backstory.md

 ## Review By The Indie Buddie

 > _Skinny Kid_ is a tender delicate number as Simone expresses emotional and harrowing themes through a bitter, icy piano and tense progressive soundscapes.
 With a steady beat pounding through weaving guitars and ominous rumble on bass, the track projects images of isolation and loneliness by means of sinister chilling twinkles and tender vocals.
-The haunting backing vocals and lamenting pines on guitar have a chilling element as Simone portrays this harsh experience with sublime instrumentation and vivid musicianship.<cite>— [Indie Buddie](https://www.indiebuddie.com/minutes-to-midnight-skinny-kid-video-premiere/)</cite>
+The haunting backing vocals and lamenting pines on guitar have a chilling element as Simone portrays this harsh experience with sublime instrumentation and vivid musicianship.<cite>[Indie Buddie](https://www.indiebuddie.com/minutes-to-midnight-skinny-kid-video-premiere/)</cite>

 {: .notice .cta }
 [Read the album analysis&nbsp;→](/work/music/after-1989/)